The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Challenge 2: Gathering relevant information for firm-level analysis is a challenging task

-Firm-level analysis requires information stored in the different IDBR tables, and each of them is specific to a business unit of the same firm (enterprise, reporting unit, and VAT unit).
-Figure 1 and 2 illustrate how these different units of the same business relate.
+Firm-level analysis requires information stored in the different IDBR tables, and each of them is specific to a business unit of the same firm (enterprise group, enterprise, reporting unit, and VAT unit).
+Figures 1 and 2 illustrate how these different units of the same business relate.

 It is important to note that not all identity links displayed in the two figures are directly observed.
 For example, there is no direct link between the VAT unit, through which the TiG data are linked to the IDBR to create a dataset for our analysis, and the reporting unit that contains certain firm-level information.